-In that, Luke quotes Peter as readily Juxtaposes God’s Sovereign plan with Man’s Responsibility (Acts 2:23, 4:27-28).
+I love how Luke quotes Peter readily juxtaposing God’s Sovereign plan with Man’s Responsibility (Acts 2:23, 4:27-28).
 He says this was God’s “definite plan” and the people did “whatever God’s hand predestined to take place” and hearing this “they were cut to the heart.”

 The people being addressed are fully, unequivocally, responsible for their actions!
 Its hard to get around the fact that God is certainly in control and yet as a Christian I know I’m fully responsible for what I do.

 Peter tells those he’s witnessing to that “You Crucified” Jesus.
 (Luke 2:23, 36, 4:10, 5:30).

 Now, we’d expect to hear Peter say this to the religious leaders.
 They did in fact have Jesus arrested, falsely convict him, hand him over to the Romans, and called for his death.
 So when we see them being accused in Chapters 4 and 5 it makes sense.

 10 ….by the name of Jesus Christ of Nazareth, whom you crucified, whom God raised from the dead… – Acts 4:10

 30 The God of our fathers raised Jesus, whom you killed by hanging him on a tree. -Acts 5:30

 But the first time we see this charge being leveled is actually in Chapter 2 at Pentecost.
 Here Peter says to the crowd of visitors to Jerusalem, people from Every Nation (v5) and tongue (v9-11), “this Jesus…you crucified and killed” (v23) and again “this Jesus whom you crucified” (v36).